High-dose estrogen therapy

-High-dose estrogen (HDE) is a type of hormone therapy in which high doses of estrogens are given.
-When given in combination with a high dose of a progestogen, it has been referred to as pseudopregnancy.
+High-dose estrogen therapy (HDE) is a type of hormone therapy in which high doses of estrogens are given.
+When given in combination with a high dose of progestogen, it has been referred to as pseudopregnancy.
 It is called this because the estrogen and progestogen levels achieved are in the range of the very high levels of these hormones that occur during pregnancy.
 HDE and pseudopregnancy have been used in medicine for a number of hormone-dependent indications, such as breast cancer, prostate cancer, and endometriosis, among others.
 Both natural or bioidentical estrogens and synthetic estrogens have been used and both oral and parenteral routes may be used.

 Medical uses

 HDE and/or pseudopregnancy have been used in clinical medicine for the following indications: